MicrosoftDocs/entra-docs/docs/identity/saas-apps/thousandeyes-provisioning-tutorial.md

 ### Important tips for assigning users to ThousandEyes

-* It is recommended that a single Microsoft Entra user is assigned to ThousandEyes to test the provisioning configuration.
-Additional users and/or groups may be assigned later.
+* It's recommended that a single Microsoft Entra user is assigned to ThousandEyes to test the provisioning configuration.
+More users and/or groups may be assigned later.

 * When assigning a user to ThousandEyes, you must select either the **User** role, or another valid application-specific role (if available) in the assignment dialog.
-The **Default Access** role does not work for provisioning, and these users are skipped.
+The **Default Access** role doesn't work for provisioning, and these users are skipped.

 ## Configuring user provisioning to ThousandEyes